A level Mathematics

 £50 within 10 miles of my house

-I had started face to-face tutoring again, but that is now against the rules, and so I am only teaching online.
-The only technical requirements are a skype account and decent sized screen, ie not just a phone - an ipad or a laptop is fine.
+I am tutoring face-to-face again, but also online.
+I am triple jabbed.
+Face-to-face is better!
+The only technical requirements for online work are a skype account and decent sized screen, ie not just a phone - an ipad or a laptop is fine.

 I have a First in my undergraduate degree, a distinction in my Masters, and a PhD, all from Cambridge.
 I worked as a professional mathematician, and started teaching when I retired some years ago, just because I love the subject, and quickly discovered that I love teaching it too (my wife says I'd pay people to have me talk maths with them, but unfortunately you'll have to pay me instead).